jadbox/ASwiftPromise/README.md

     // A Promise contains two Observables to monitor sent data and raised errors var p = Promise<Int,Int>(isCold:false);

-    p.send(2); // ignored since the Deffered is hot and no handles have been placed on the promise yet
+    p.send(2); // ignored since it is hot and no handles have been placed on the promise yet

     var mf = p.success
         .filter() { $0 < 100 } // filter items less than 100 from the stream